When you think about order confirmation emails, you probably picture a boring email that shares your order receipt.

 ShipBob knows how important confirmation emails are, that’s why our order confirmation solution helps ecommerce companies provide accurate order info to meets customer expectations and improve customer satisfaction.

-Once an order is fulfiled by ShipBob, a unique tracking number is uploaded to the shipment details page that links to the carrier’s website.
+Once an order is fulfilled by ShipBob, a unique tracking number is uploaded to the shipment details page that links to the carrier’s website.
 This allows you to track the progress of the shipment from ShipBob FC to the customer.
 Easy as that!

 With ShipBob, you can also subscribe to order updates to have tracking sent directly to your email.